ramey29/smallassignment/README.md

 Sorting is done on items that were searched based on location, experience, and/or skills

+Sorting is done for companyname, experience and expiry date which is calculated based (end date - curreunt date)

 So sorting is visible only after you search through jobs object

 For sorting experience, the drop down value of 10 years and more is upto 15years